baenimus/safecoinbot/README.md

 ## Pre-requisites

-Enable your linux VPS and follow this instructionsDownload this files
+Enable your linux VPS and follow this instructions
 ```
 cd safecoin
 sudo apt-get install git